shubhadeepb14/jmqt/examples/README.md

 - Web browser client using **jsclient**
 - Load balancer using **[PumpkinLB](https://github.com/kata198/PumpkinLB)**

+## Default Ports
+Below is the list of the TCP port numbers used by the example applications (as specified in the JMQT 1.0 Specifications)
+-  8010 : Plain Socket
+-  8011 : Plain WebSocket
+-  8012 : SSL Socket
+-  8013 : SSL WebSocket

 ## Directory Structure
 This directory contains the sample projects which use the above libraries.
 1. **sample_server.py** : Python 3.6 code which uses the **pyjmqt.server** library to implement a JMQT server.
 A .conf file is required which contains the server configuraion: